Epidemiology Faculty Research

 Faculty Contact: Caterina Rosano, MD, MPH

-• Focuses on the application of epidemiology methods, cutting-edge neuroimaging and state-of-the art neuropsychological assessment methodologies in population and clinical studies, with goal to advance etiological research and evaluation of specific therapies in the disorders of the central nervous system.
+• Focuses on the application of epidemiology methods, neuroimaging, neuropsychological assessment and -omic methodologies in population and clinical studies, with the goal to advance etiological research in the disorders of the central nervous system due to aging or diseases.

 • Targets the interdependent nature of clinical characterization, epidemiological methods, and multimodal assessment of disorders of the central nervous system through rigorous academic training and applied research opportunities.